 Obviously, 200 and at that day, it will be 275 days, I believe, till the election.

-Um, and I think nobody's tuning in to see me.
+And I think nobody's tuning in to see me.

-They can see me during the week, they can hear me on the radio.
+They can hear me on the radio.

-You know, and and I'll tell you, it is amazing too to watch we now have the person that's been screaming the loudest for Bolton is Adam Schiff.
+We now have the person that's been screaming the loudest for Bolton is Adam Schiff.

 Listen.

-Well, I think Bolton is not only a bad choice, uh, it's honestly difficult to consider a worse choice.
+Well, I think Bolton is not only a bad choice, it's honestly difficult to consider a worse choice.

-Uh Mr. Bolton has been AWL.
+Mr. Bolton has been AWOL.

 He's more focused on the next job than doing well at the last job.

-I can't understand how you even have a job or anyone takes you seriously after never ending lies by this guy.
+I can't understand how you even have a job or anyone takes you seriously after never-ending lies by this guy.

-Uh, you have one GOP senator, Josh Halling.
+You have one GOP senator, Josh Hauling.

 Good.

-I heard enough.
+Martha McSally, I heard enough.

 18 witnesses.

-I don't believe we need to hear from the 19th witness or 18th witness.
+Also, Corey Gardner, I don't believe we need to hear from the 19th witness or 18th witness.

 I've approached every aspect with grave constitutional duty.